NAB

 In Plain English

-• 410 Australian jobs have been cut, with all occurring during periods of offshore expansion.
+- 580 Australian jobs have been cut, with some occurring during periods of offshore expansion.

 Based on data from public sources at the dates reported.
 Figures may not reflect current headcount.
 See sources below for full attribution.